kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.991   Fuel pumps.

-\(a\) Compliance with §29.955 must not be jeopardized by failure of—
+\(a\) Compliance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.955   Fuel flow.|§29.955]] must not be jeopardized by failure of—

 \(1\) Any one pump except pumps that are approved and installed as parts of a type certificated engine; or